Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Wave Equations

 In the spatial RWA, the fast oscillating terms are hence neglected and the right-propagating modes fully decouple from the left-propagating ones, yielding

 where we defined the accumulated phase mismatch as

 This mismatch $\Delta k^\pm_{\Sigma/\Delta}$ can be seen in a dispersion diagrams.
-As shown in Fig.~\ref{fig:SystemDescription}b, phase matching is satisfied when the temporal and spatial angular frequencies of the modulation, i.e. $\omega_{\mathrm{p}}$ and $k_{\mathrm{p}}$, respectively, match the differences in temporal and spatial angular frequencies between the two coupled modes, in this case $\omega_{\mathrm{s}}$ and $\omega_\Sigma$.
+As shown in Fig.~\ref{fig:SystemDescription}b, phase matching is satisfied when the temporal and spatial angular frequencies of the modulation, i.e. $\omega_{\mathrm{p}}$ and $k_{\mathrm{p}}$, respectively, match the differences in temporal and spatial angular frequencies between the two coupled modes, e.g. between the two modes at $\omega_{\mathrm{s}}$ and $\omega_\Sigma$.
 In that case, the two modes are strongly coupled.
 When the modulation is not phase-matched, the contribution of the fast-oscillatory terms is negligibly small and leads to very weak parametric coupling between the modes.

 This phase matching condition cannot simultaneously be satisfied in both direction of propagation as can be seen in Fig.~\ref{fig:SystemDescription}b.
 Considering a right-propagating sinusoidal modulation with $k_{\mathrm{p}}>0$, we see in Eq.~\eqref{eq:PhaseMismatch_Appendix} that if $\Delta k_{\Sigma}^{\pm} = 0$ then $\Delta k_{\Sigma}^{\mp} \neq 0$.
 The time-reversal symmetry of the system is hence broken leading to a direction-dependent parametric coupling between the modes.
 Note however that only spatio-temporal modulations can produce such non-reciprocity.
 Transmission lines with purely spatial ($\omega_{\mathrm{p}}=0$) or purely temporal ($k_{\mathrm{p}}=0$) parametric modulations are fully reciprocal and present the same parametric coupling irrespective of the direction of propagation.